aramell/ramell86.github.io/_posts/2017-09-06-the_magic_of_rails_layouts.markdown

 get 'index', to: 'posts#index'
 	```

-You would pull up the index action through the posts/index view.
+It would pull up the index action through the posts/index view.